The Importance of Dates

 Have you ever wondered why people celebrate specific dates?
 Among the numerous reasons is that dates serve as memorials for events; sometimes, they serve as pointers to notable marks in history and as a guide for future generations, thereby contributing to the formation of identity.
 All these characteristics hold for the celebration of June 19th or Juneteenth among blacks of African descent in the United States of America.
 The day is ‘Black-American’s Independence Day’.

 Going Back in Time

-The year was 1619, a date recorded in history when the business of buying and selling ‘black-skinned humans’ as an item and ownership as property commenced in the United States.
+The year was 1619, a date recorded in history when the business of buying and selling “black-skinned humans” as an item and ownership as property commenced in the United States.
 These people were held against their will and forced to work without pay.
-A practice that lasted over two hundred years spanning from 1619 -1865.
-During this period, more than seven million Blacks of African ancestry, distributed across the country, denied the political, educational, and economic privilege.
+This practice lasted over two hundred years spanning from 1619 -1865.
+During this period, more than seven million Blacks of African ancestry were distributed across the country, denied the political, educational, and economic privilege.
 By 1800, the practice had become widespread, though with varying intensity across the country.
-Particularly in the South, it contributed to the uprising that led Southern English-speaking Americans, who came to the region, to oust the Mexicans, and make it an independent territory under their control.
-Under their new government, the area made slavery constitutional, resulting in an over hundred percent increase (from 5000 black slaves in 1836 – over 30,000 black slaves by 1845) in less than ten years.
+Particularly in the South, the U.S. slave economy contributed to the uprising that led Southern English-speaking Americans who came to the region, to oust the Mexicans, and make it an independent territory under their control.
+Under their new government, the area made slavery constitutional, resulting in an over 500 percent increase (from 5000 black slaves in 1836 to over 30,000 black slaves by 1845) in less than ten years.

 The Importance of ‘Blacks’